grocerycrud/documentation/2.x/api/set-sequence-name.md

 ---
 id: set-sequence-name
 title: setSequenceName
-description:
+description: Postgres database recognise the insert id with a sequence key.
 permalink: docs/set-sequence-name
-previous: set-rules
+previous: set-relation-n-to-n
-next: set-skin
+next: display-as
 ---

 # setSequenceName

 <pre><code class="language-php">setSequenceName(string $sequenceName)</code></pre>

-Postgres database is recognising the insert id with a sequence key.
+Postgres database recognise the insert id with a sequence key.
 This key can be easily guessed automatically but there are many cases that we are adding the key as a different name.
 In that case we can use the function:

 <pre><code class="language-php">$crud->setSequenceName('my_sequence_name');</code></pre>